 Images consist of a number of separate points (pixels).
 Standard geometrical concepts, such as distance and lines must thus be defined discretely.
 We create and develop such basic definitions.
 Pixels in two or three dimensions are usually square or cubic, respectively.
 Theoretically we can prove that there are better shapes and we develop methods for using them.

 Professionals in information and communication techniques need knowledge within many areas in addition to computer science.
 Examples are ethics, critical thinking, and international co-operation.
 We develop research based teaching methods both for industries and universities to achieve this.
 We also investigate and develop theories of learning and interfaces for efficient distance education.

 Many challenges in automated image analysis are common for all types of applications: how to handle variations in image quality, how to compare images, how to select, or learn, most suitable representations to reach the best performance, and how to understand and interpret results of the automated analysis.
-We aim at addressing some of these challenges, by developing robust, generally applicable methods, often evaluating them in the context of medical and biomedical applications.
+We aim at addressing some of these challenges, by developing robust and generally applicable methods; often evaluating them in the context of medical and biomedical applications.